 Noteworthy peak east of Porters Pass.

-Drive through ford to locked gate 200m distant.
-Travel on 4WD track except for brief deviation to riverbed to avoid old slip.
+Park at Big Pine carpark (where chains are put on in winter).
+Climb over locked gate and cross wee stream which has stepping stones.
+Travel on 4WD track which narrows down to a foot track.
 At Foggy Stream stay in riverbed on true right initially, crossing the now tiny Kowai River tributary towards the visible hut upvalley (1hr).

 Halfway up the hill you may observe at a tussocked and vegetated place, 2 low walls.
 These are remnants of Frank and my bivvying spots where we slept out on the mountain on a beautiful warm night with nearby snow for a source for water in a gentle easterly.

 You may prefer to descend different ways such as the SE spur from the summit to a low saddle that leads to the head of the NE tributary of Kowai River from the hut.
 This way is not as quick when there is no snow as there is some tiresome large talus to negotiate.
 You can also descend via the scree directly south of the summit where there is a waterfall to bypass.
 You can sidle directly on the true right if you're comfortable with a narrow foot trail and handholds for balance only.

 I wouldn't choose this way in avalanche season as it would be a nasty terrain trap.
 Alternatively you can descend to the valley upstream of the hut via a bifurcation of the spur you ascended at the 1060m contour.
 I recall this way did have the odd aluminium wand to guide you and consolidate passage.
 Descent should take 1 to 1 and a half hours to the hut.